Use Gradle with JFrog CLI

 JFROG_CLI_DEPENDENCIES_DIR$JFROG_CLI_HOME_DIR/dependenciesDirectory to which JFrog CLI's internal dependencies are downloaded.

 JFROG_CLI_EXTRACTORS_REMOTEAlternative to JFROG_CLI_RELEASES_REPO for offline environments.
 Format: <server ID>/<repo name>.
+Note: this variable does not appear in jf gradle --help output but is fully functional.

 Downloading the Maven and Gradle Extractor JARs